mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 +++

 {{<lead>}}
-This post is mostly about using [Hugo](https://gohugo.io/) and [Blowfish](https://blowfish.page/) to get your new blog up and running and published to [Fly.io](https://fly.io/).
-Feel free to jump to [Hugo Quickstart](#hugo-quick-start) to skip the backstory.
+As an advocate for content ownership, I believe we can use major platforms effectively to amplify our voice while maintaining control - To support this, I've crafted a straightforward "up and running" guide designed for individuals with basic technical skills.
 {{</lead>}}

+This post is mostly about setting up [Hugo](https://gohugo.io/) and [Blowfish](https://blowfish.page/) deployed to [Fly.io](https://fly.io/).
+Feel free to jump to the [Hugo Quickstart](#hugo-quick-start) portion and skip the backstory.

 ## Backstory

-### Motivation

-I have been using Elixir/Phoenix/Nimble for my blog posts for the last couple of years.
-It was okay, but I felt I was spending too much time tweaking the code and not enough time creating content.
-Additionally, I did not find the experience of creating new content pleasant - whatever that means.

-I decided to take a look around and see what was available these days.
-So so many options.
-I decided to put together a little wishlist.

-### My Wishlist
+### Why Hugo?

-I want to...
+_I want to..._

 - use a platform that I didn't have to think about once I set it up.
 - write in [markdown](https://daringfireball.net/projects/markdown/syntax).
-- own my content and maybe cross post to other platforms.
+- own my content and cross post to other platforms.
-- use my own domain.
+- use my own domain name.
-- have some creative control but start with something sensible.
+- have creative control but start with something sensible.
-- enjoy creating content again (again, whatever that means).
-- maybe learn some different tech.

 ### Considerations

 I looked at Ghost, Medium, Squarespace, Dev.to, and several other platforms that 'just let me start posting.'
-What they were selling just wasn't valuable to me.
-I didn't want to automatically collect emails, or monetize my blog.
-I wasn't looking to build an audience (that I actively monitor), etc.
+None of these granted me the freedom to quickly move to a different platform if they decide to change pricing or add policies that I don't like.

-I did spend about an hour considering writing my own static site generator (maybe in C) but eventually decided that I didn't want to shave a yack before I started blogging (maybe later).
-My search led me to static site generators which brought me to the usual players: Gatsby, Jekyll, Hugo - I tried them all.
+I did spend about an hour considering writing my own blogging software (maybe in C) but eventually decided that I didn't want to [shave a yack](https://en.wiktionary.org/wiki/yak_shaving) before I started writing blog posts (maybe later).
+My search led me to [static site generators](https://en.wikipedia.org/wiki/Static_site_generator) which brought me to the usual players: [Gatsby](https://www.gatsbyjs.com/), [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/) and others - I feel like I tried them all.

 ### Hugo For the Win!

-Hugo was fast.
+My first impression using Hugo was that it was fast.
 I mean really, really fast.
-Rendering was in the sub-second range with a few posts.
-Hugo also had a nice collection of starter templates and themes (I chose Blowfish) and in pretty short time I had a working prototype of what my blog would be.
-Super happy with Hugo and Blowfish.
+Much faster then working in my usual web stack (Elixir/Phoenix).
+Hugo also comes with a nice collection of starter templates and themes (I chose Blowfish).
+In pretty short time I had a working prototype.
+I am super happy with Hugo and Blowfish, but even if I change my mind later my content is all plain-text [markdown](https://www.markdownguide.org/basic-syntax/) so I can pretty much just move it to a different platform.

-The rest of this post is sharing some things I learned while setting up and publishing this blog.

 ## Hugo Quick Start

-The following is how I set up and configured Hugo with Blowfish.
+The following is a step by step guide for setting up and configuring Hugo with Blowfish.

-### Prerequisites
+### Prerequisites and Assumptions

+Generally I assume you are using a Mac (or Unix-like operating system) with [homebrew](https://brew.sh/) already installed (or you are comfortable installing packages in an alternate way).
+If you are on a PC, you are on your own to modify some of the instructions for your platform.

-I am using a Mac (Apple Silicon) with homebrew, git, node, Docker (optional), and GO already installed.
-If you don't have these installed yet, you will need to do that.
-Follow the install directions and probably start with [homebrew](https://brew.sh/).
-Being comfortable with the terminal and a text editor (VIM, VScode, Zed, for example) is probably also a requirement.
+The instructions below also assume you have [git](https://git-scm.com/), [node](https://nodejs.org/en), and [GO](https://go.dev/) already installed and optionally [Docker](https://www.docker.com/).
+If you don't have these installed yet, you will need to do that before moving on.
+You should also know basic terminal commands and be comfortable with a text editor like [VIM/NVIM](https://neovim.io/), [VScode](https://code.visualstudio.com/), or my favorite [Zed](https://zed.dev/).

 ### Install Hugo and Blowfish

-There are a lot of options when choosing how to install Hugo and Blowfish, the following method is easy and I did not run into any problems later in the process.
+There are a lot of options when choosing how to install Hugo and Blowfish, the following method is the easiest and fastest and I did not run into any problems later in the process.

 ```console
 $ brew install hugo